How to Handle Itchy Skin During Pregnancy?

 Sun protection is one of the most essential things you can do to prevent wrinkles and skin cancer.
 The key challenge, however, is how to properly preserve your skin while pregnant.

-The safety of some chemical sunscreens, such as oxybenzone, is still debated, so choose for mineral-based sunscreens that protect the skin by causing UV rays to bounce off completely.
+The safety of some chemical sunscreens, such as oxybenzone, is still debated, so opt for mineral-based sunscreens that protect the skin by causing UV rays to bounce off completely.

 Zinc oxide and titanium dioxide are mineral-based sunscreen components.
 Don't forget to wear a wide-brimmed hat for some trendy shade.